Lorenzo I. De Leon Guerrero: Governor

+In 1989, Guerrero and his running mate, Benjamin Manglona were elected to the governorship against the Democratic ticket of Froilan Tenorio and Victor B. Hocog.
+In the 1993 gubernatorial election, Guerrero and Manglona lost reelection to Froilan Tenorio and Jesus Borja with 4,144 votes to the Tenorio-Borja ticket's 5,197 votes.
 In 1997, Guerrero unsuccessfully ran for governor with running mate, Rita Inos, who became the first woman to run for lieutenant governor of the Northern Mariana Islands at the time.